openshift/installer/docs/user/openstack/install_upi.md

 done
 ```

-**NOTE**: You might want to do things such as boot from volume, attach specific volumes, etc. instead of the command above.
+**NOTE:** You might want to do things such as boot from volume, attach specific volumes, etc. instead of the command above.
 Feel free to adapt it to your needs.

 The master nodes should load the initial Ignition and then keep waiting until the bootstrap node stands up the Machine Config Server which will provide the rest of the configuration.